m-kupiec/compendium-javascript/README.md

 Property named `__proto__` must have an object for its value

+###### Order

+Properties which names would be valid integers (after conversion to number) are sorted, while the other properties are kept in creation order

+###### Availability

+Accessing non-existing property will result in getting `undefined`

+`in` operator checks if a property with the given name exists in the object (even if its value is `undefined`)

+`delete` operator is used to remove a property

+###### Access Notations

+The dot notation may be used when property name follows the rules for naming variables (no spaces, no digits on the first position, letters and `$`/`_` allowed) with the exception that the accessed property name may be a keyword

 Square bracket notation is used when dot acceess notation doesn't work:
 - multiword property names
 - property name returned from an expression
 - computed properties: property name returned from an expression and used in object literal

-Accessing non-existing property will result in getting `undefined`

-`in` operator checks if a property with the given name exists in the object (even if its value is `undefined`)

-`delete` operator is used to remove a property

 ##### 💠 Property Value Shorthand